fitzroyacademy/web-app/README.md

 ### Prerequisites
 Examples given for OS X. This assumes you have a working version of Python/pip already installed.

-Get a working version of pipenv:
+Get a working version of pipenv and Sass:
 ```
-brew install pipenv # or if you're fancy, pip install --user pipenv
+$ brew install pipenv # or if you're fancy, pip install --user pipenv
-npm install -g sass # if this doesn't work, see the link about Sass↓.
+$ npm install -g sass # if this doesn't work, see the link about Sass↓.
-brew install pyenv # optional - makes it easier to install multiple Python versions
+$ brew install pyenv # optional - makes it easier to install multiple Python versions
 ```
 [Sass installation instructions](https://sass-lang.com/install) (required), and [Docker installation instructions](https://docs.docker.com/install/) (optional).